RedMisao/Cataclysm-DDA-Touhou-Mod/README.md

 * Impurity (WIP).
 Currently a dummy mechanic, it naturally increases over time and also by consuming "impure" stuff (which is everything edible so far).
 Has no effect, except for Reisen who starts with the LUNARDIET trait and loses it after acquiring enough impurity
 * Kaenbyou can now toggle between her human or youkai forms.
 Cat form is smaller, slightly more nimble, and less loud, but carries less weight and deals reduced melee damage
 * Mokou is now immortal.
 She resurrects after dying, immediately restoring her body.
 She can die as many times as she wants, but there's a soft cap relative to how many times she has died in a period of time, plus a small-ish pain debuff that ramps up, to discourage savescumming
+* Remi can now toggle between her human or bat forms.
+Bat form is smaller, faster, and more silent, but carries less weight and deals reduced melee damage

 New monsters: